 Article processing fee

 The article processing fee is used to cover the expenses of the maintenance of the Journal's basic operations and article production.
 If the article is accepted part of the article processing fee may be used for English language editing in selected cases.

 Article processing fee of 250 EUR applies to all the submissions after January 15th, 2020.

 Authors with insufficient funds may request a discount or APC waiver at the point of submission, in the cover letter, explaining the reasons for their request.
 The decision is made on a case-by-case basis.

 If the English language and/or the scientific writing of the article is suboptimal, the manuscript will be returned to authors for corrections.
 The authors are advised to have the manuscript corrected before the resubmission, because well-written manuscripts have a much better chance at peer-review and subsequent acceptance.
-The authors may use the writing and editing service provided by the JHSCI professional editing partners at a discounted prices.
-For more information contact [email protected]
+The authors may use the writing and editing service provided by the JHSCI professional editing partners at discounted prices.
+More information can be found here.

 The names and email addresses entered in this journal site will be used exclusively for the stated purposes of this journal and will not be made available for any other purpose or to any other party.